Towards Healthcare Research & Consulting

 Standalone 3D Systems Dominated

-By product, the standalone 3D systems segment held a dominant presence in the digital breast tomosynthesis market in 2024.
+By product, the standalone 3D systems segment held a dominant presence with the share of 62% in the digital breast tomosynthesis market in 2025.
 Standalone 3D systems generate high-quality and high-resolution 3D images of breast tumors.
 3D systems are widely preferred as they are more accurate and can detect 20% to 65% of more invasive breast cancers compared to 2D systems.
 Technological advancements such as AI present advanced features in DBT, enhancing precision.
 3D systems are beneficial for women with dense breasts and detect hidden tumors that are otherwise not visible through 2D systems.
 Thus, these systems increase cancer detection rates and decrease recall and false positives.

 2D/3D Combination Systems: Fastest-Growing